Home | A - Z List: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | About Us

 Keywords: Health promotion, Social factors, Life expectancy, Educational attainment, Advocacy, State initiatives, South Carolina, Oral health, Children

 Alper J, Thompson D, Baciu A, rapporteurs; Institute of Medicine, Roundtable on Population Health Improvement.
 2014.
 Exploring opportunities for collaboration between health and education to improve population health: Workshop summary.
 Washington, DC: National Academies Press, 89 pp.

 National Academies Press 500 Fifth Street, N.W., Keck 360 Washington, DC 20001 Telephone: (202) 334-3313Secondary Telephone: (888) 624-8373Fax: (202) 334-2451E-mail: email@example.comWebsite: http://www.nap.eduAvailable from the website.

 Telephone: (202) 334-3313Secondary Telephone: (888) 624-8373Fax: (202) 334-2451E-mail: firstname.lastname@example.orgWebsite: http://www.nap.eduAvailable from the website.

-This report summarizes a public workshop held on June 5, 2014, in Washington, DC, to explore how the health and education sectors can work together more effectively to achieve improvements in both health status and educational achievement.
-Topics include why educational attainment is crucial to improving population health; how the health sector can support education sector efforts at the level of students, families, and schools; how health care expenditures reduce education funding; the potential of health sector partners to contribute to the implementation of the best evidence about what supports educational attainment; and state and local collaboration between the health and education sectors.
+This report summarizes a public workshop held on June 5, 2014, in Washington, DC, to explore how the health and education sectors can work together more effectively to improve population health and increase educational attainment.
+Topics include why educational attainment is crucial to improving population health; how the health sector can support education sector efforts at the student, family, and school levels; how health care expenditures reduce education funding; the potential of health sector partners to contribute to the implementation of the best evidence about what supports educational attainment; and state and local collaboration between the health and education sectors.